gofynd/fdk-client-golang/documentation/APPLICATION.md

-Provides a list of all attribute data.
+Use this API to retrieve a list of all attribute data, e.g. quality, material, product fitting, packaging, etc.

 *Success Response:*

-ok
+Success.
+Check the example shown below or refer `AttributeResponse` for more details.

 Schema: `AttributeResponse`